Steve Pavlina . com

 In this podcast we talk a lot about that decision, which wasn’t so much of a decision as it was a realization — and a major breakthrough in the way we’ve been relating to each other.
 We hope our love and caring for each other comes across in this recording.

 We appreciate the care and concern everyone is expressing toward us.
 We understand that this announcement was probably a shock to most people.
 That was to be expected.
-We’ve been discussing this for quite some time, but you weren’t privy to those conversations, so it may seem like this is a snap decision that happened abruptly and that our relationship is in trouble.
+It may seem like this decision happened abruptly, but we’ve been discussing this for quite some time.

 In recording this podcast, we want to help you understand where we’re coming from and why we’re excited to explore polyamory.
 We think this will help prevent misunderstandings based on inaccurate assumptions.
 We also think it will be very eye-opening for you if you’re interested in learning more about polyamory or if you’re currently experiencing problems in your current monogamous relationship.